 Over 25 years ago, two wonderful ladies with a background in education decided to create Literacy Lubbock to give everyone who is interested, the opportunity to help those in need.
 Helping the community grew to become a permanent part of the lives of our members.

-Julie Laughlin, Director of Volunteer Programs
+Julie Laughlin, Interim Executive Director

 Elizabeth Laughlin, Director of Operations and Development